ToxicFrog/vstruct/README.md

 `pack` takes a format string and a table of data and packs the contents of the table.
 If the `fd` argument is present, it will write the data directly to it using standard file io methods; if `fd` is a string, it will wrap it with `vstruct.cursor` first.

-If `fd` is omitted entirely, it will pack the data into a string and return the resulting string.
+`pack` returns the packed data in string format, if `fd` was omitted or was a string to wrap; otherwise it returns `fd` as originally passed to the function.

-The structure of the table is expected to be the same as the structure that would be created by a call to unpack with the same format string; in effect, you should be able to take the result of unpack and pass it to pack unaltered (and get the same packed data back), and vice versa.
+The structure of the `data` table is expected to be the same as the structure that would be created by a call to unpack with the same format string; in effect, you should be able to take the result of unpack and pass it to pack unaltered (and get the same packed data back), and vice versa.

 --------